-Under Professor Sheffi's leadership, MIT CTL launched many new educational, research, and industry/government outreach programs, leading to substantial growth.
+Under Professor Sheffi's leadership, MIT Center for Transportation & Logistics (CTL) launched many new educational, research, and industry/government outreach programs, leading to substantial growth.
 He is the founder and the Director of MIT's Master of Supply Chain Management degree.
 He also led the international expansion of MIT CTL by launching the Supply Chain and Logistics Excellence (SCALE) global network of academic centers of education and research.
 The network includes centers modeled after MIT CTL in Zaragoza, Spain; Luxembourg, Luxembourg; Bogota, Colombia; Kuala Lumpur, Malaysia; and Ningbo, China.
 Dr. Sheffi oversaw the first 100% online MicroMasters credential in SCM, reaching over 250,000 learners around the world.
 The credential is the first of many to be offered at MIT and other universities around the world.

-Under Professor Sheffi's direction, MIT CTL students propel their classroom and laboratory learning straight into industry.
+Under Professor Sheffi's direction, MIT CTL masters students propel their classroom and laboratory learning straight into industry.
 They graduate from our programs as thought leaders ready to engage in an international, highly competitive marketplace, and many end up in academic positions around the world.
 Under his leadership, the Supply Chain Masters Program at MIT is continually ranked #1 by U.S. News & World Report in logistics and supply chain management education, while the SCALE program itself is ranked as #1 in the world by Eduniversal.

 Who we educate

 MIT CTL degree and executive education students are professionals from across the globe intent on taking their expertise – and their careers – to the next level.
 With five learning hubs on four continents, MIT CTL is uniting bold thinkers from industry and academia to pool their knowledge and learn from one another.
 MIT Global Scale Network.